Logos for Trello and Google Sheets, representing two methods for exporting Trello to Google Sheets.

 Export & Sync is Unito’s latest Trello Power-Up and the fastest way to get Trello cards into Google Sheets — and keep everything up to date in both tools.

-With Export & Sync’s simple interface, you can get your data out of Trello and into Google Sheets in minutes.
+With Export & Sync’s simple interface, you can get your Trello cards into Google Sheets in minutes.
 No more scheduling exports, no more data entry, and no outdated data.

 Don't just export Trello data.
 Sync it.